Ford Five Forces Analysis & Recommendations (Porter’s Model)

 A 2013 Ford Fusion.
 This Five Forces analysis of Ford Motor Company reveals that competition is the most important concern in the automotive industry environment.
 (Photo: Public Domain)

 Ford Motor Company maintains its position as one of the biggest automobile manufacturers in the world by reforming its strategies to address the issues shown in this Five Forces analysis.
 Michael Porter developed the Five Forces analysis model for analyzing the external factors in firms’ industry environments.
 Ford needs to develop policies and approaches that respond to the most significant forces based on the external factors in the global automotive industry.
 This Five Forces analysis of Ford Motor Company identifies the most important external factors and how they impact the business, thereby providing input for managerial decision-making.
-The achievement of strategic objectives based on Ford’s corporate mission and corporate vision depends on how the Five Forces shape the competitive pressure on the company.
+The achievement of strategic objectives based on Ford’s mission and vision depends on how the Five Forces shape the competitive pressure on the company.

 Ford Motor Company needs to prioritize the most significant of the Five Forces, which in this external analysis is shown to be competitive rivalry.
 The other forces are also significant but with lower intensities of impact on the automaker.
 The differences among the Five Forces influence the priorities and objectives of Ford’s generic competitive strategy and intensive growth strategies.
 For instance, the weakness of the threat of new entry determined in this Five Forces analysis means that the automotive company’s strategies tend to prioritize the effect of the other forces, such as competition and the bargaining power of customers.

-Summary: Five Forces Analysis of Ford
+Summary & Recommendations: Five Forces Analysis of Ford

 This Five Forces analysis of Ford Motor Company shows that competitive rivalry or competition is the most significant external force in the automotive industry environment.
 The following are the intensities of the Five Forces in influencing Ford’s business: